Skip to content

 Both have a role, and the right answer depends on your tax situation.

-If you're in a lower-income year — a career transition, a slower business year, or the early years of retirement before RMDs kick in — a Roth contribution is often the better call.
+If you're in a lower-income year — a career transition, a slower business year, or the early years of retirement before RMDs begin — a Roth contribution is often the better call.
 If you're in a peak earning year and expect your income to drop significantly in retirement, a traditional deductible IRA might make more sense.

 What If You're Over the Income Limit?